julienroyd/Papernotes/notes/LearningLatentPlansFromPlay/LearningLatentPlansFromPlay.md

-# Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with Stochastic Actor
+# Learning Latent Plans from Play
 #### Lynch, Khansari, Xiao, Kumar, Tompson, Levine, Sermanet (2019)

 In this work,